 Once you sign up for an affiliate program, you will receive a unique URL that has a built-in tracking code.
 All you need to do is use this specific URL whenever you link to the product from your website.
 When someone uses this URL to visit the site your affiliate tracking code automatically gets added and they can associate that visitor (and potentially that sale) to you.

-That’s really all there is to it in order to set it up on your blog.
+That's really all there is to it in order to set it up on your website.

 Do I Need To Have Used The Product First?

 It is not necessary to have used the product in most cases.
 However, it will be easier for you to recommend something if you have a good knowledge of it and know what you are talking about.
 Remember, when you are recommending a product you are essentially vouching for it.
 Your readers trust you and you don't want to recommend or promote a crappy product that you've never actually used.

 Whenever anyone asks me about how to get better at affiliate marketing there are always a few tips that I like to provide.

 1. Always be genuine.
 Like I mentioned, you don't necessarily need to have used the product in order to promote it, but you need to have a good knowledge of it and know what it does.
 People can see right through you if you are simply trying to force them to checkout products that you've never used.
 Be genuine when it comes to this sort of thing.

 2. Always pre-sell the product.
 The best way to do this is to write a review of the product on your blog.
 You can even go as far as creating a short video of you using the product - whether online or in person depending on what it is.
 Doing a review like this will let your readers see the "insides" of the product before they buy it.
 It helps pre-sell the product so that when they do click on your affiliate link they are already excited about it and looking to buy it.